Topics included in this article:

 Waterproofing

 Following the waterproofing guidelines is essential to ensure your product is covered under our End User License Agreement and Hardware Warranty.
 Failure to complete the waterproofing steps outlined in the product manual may void your warranty and limit our liability for related damages.
-For more information, please refer to our EULA.
+For more information, refer to our EULA.

 Use the included accessories to waterproof the cable connection, installing them as shown below.
 Ensure the O-ring is in place (and not twisted) between the pigtail and the housing, and lock the housing and pigtail together with a quarter-turn.
 Using an Ethernet cable without a boot or strain relief is best for fitting easily within the housing.
 After mounting the camera, ensure that all three dome screws are firmly tightened to prevent water ingress.